Logiqx/gps-details/docs/devices/garmin/developer/fit-fields.md

 ### Additional FIT Fields

+It is requested that speed sailing applications record some additional metadata to the FIT file.

+This metadata includes the GNSS configuration  (e.g. GPS + GALILEO) and fix quality (e.g. quality = good).

-Additional fields from [Toybox.Position](https://developer.garmin.com/connect-iq/api-docs/Toybox/Position.html) should be written to the FIT using the [Toybox.FitContributor](https://developer.garmin.com/connect-iq/api-docs/Toybox/FitContributor.html) module.
+The relevant fields from [Toybox.Position](https://developer.garmin.com/connect-iq/api-docs/Toybox/Position.html) can be written to the FIT using the [Toybox.FitContributor](https://developer.garmin.com/connect-iq/api-docs/Toybox/FitContributor.html) module.

 This document is very much WIP and yet to be finalized / agreed.